amiller-gh/loll/README.md

 ### 2) Writing API Files

-> We will be using [jSend](http://labs.omniti.com/labs/jsend), a simple (and personal favorite) JSON format for sending data back and forth between the server and frontend in these examples.
+> We will be using [jSend](http://labs.omniti.com/labs/jsend), a simple (and personal favorite) JSON format for sending data back and forth between the server and frontend, in these examples.
 Feel free to use whatever specification you like best!

 The files in your `/api` folder export the different http methods implemented for this path.
-As you see in the example above, the methods implemented for a particular path are printed out next to the registered path in the console.
+The methods implemented for a particular path are printed out next to the registered path in the console, as shown in section 1.

 A simple API file may look like this:
 ``` JavaScript